×

 • Hebrews 6:6

-Paul ended the last chapter with the phrase If God permits, because God sometimes shuts windows of opportunities.
-Paul now describes how that can occur.
+The Pauline Author ended the last chapter with the phrase “if God permits, because God sometimes shuts windows of opportunities.
+The Pauline Author now describes how that can occur.
 He will tell the Hebrew believers who received this letter that he is confident their window remains open, but clearly this is a warning that they should not hesitate one minute.
 They need to repent and move toward maturity now, while the opportunity remains.

-It is similar to the children of Israel in Old Testament.
+This is similar to the children of Israel in Old Testament.
 They had seen God part the Red Sea and work the miracles in Egypt.
 They received the word of God from the mountain, the Ten Commandments.
 They knew God’s power firsthand.
-Finally, when they refused to go into the promised land God brought them to, God closed their window of opportunity.
+Finally, when they refused to go into the promised land to which God brought them, God closed their window of opportunity.
 They were not allowed to possess their inheritance of the land.
-God still took care of them, they were still His people.
-But they did not receive God’s blessing, even after they changed their mind.
+God still took care of them; they were still His people.
+But they did not receive God’s blessing, even after they changed their minds.

 Check out our other commentaries: